Notre Dame Fighting Irish football rivalries: Florida State

-Notre Dame and Florida State have met eleven times, first when both were strong independents and now as part of Notre Dame's commitment to scheduling ACC schools.
-This series began in South Bend, in 1981.
+Notre Dame and Florida State have met twelve times, first when both were independents and now as part of Notre Dame's commitment to scheduling ACC schools.

+This series began in Indiana in 1981.
 Florida State won 19–13.
 Notre Dame won the second contest, however, in 1993, in South Bend, by a score of 31–24.
 The contest was referred to by some as "The Game of the Century."
-Florida State was, at the time, ranked #1 and Notre Dame was ranked #2.
-Although Notre Dame beat FSU again, in Tallahassee, in 2002 (by a score of 34–24), Florida State then won five of the next six meetings (1994, 1995, 2003, 2011, 2014), including two bowl victories (the January 1996 Orange Bowl and the 2011 Champs Sports Bowl).
-But Notre Dame rebounded with three straights wins with two convincing victories in South Bend (2018 and 2020) and an overtime thriller in Tallahassee (2021).
-The two teams are currently scheduled to meet again, during the regular season in 2024.
-Florida State leads the series 6–5.
+Florida State was at the time ranked No. 1 and Notre Dame was ranked No. 2.

+Although Notre Dame beat FSU again in Tallahassee in 2002 by a score of 34–24, Florida State then won five of the next six meetings (1994, 1995, 2003, 2011, 2014), including two bowl victories (the January 1996 Orange Bowl and the 2011 Champs Sports Bowl).

+Notre Dame rebounded with four straight wins with three convincing victories in Indiana (2018, 2020, 2024) and an overtime thriller in Tallahassee (2021).

+The two teams are next scheduled to meet during the regular season in 2026.
+The series is tied 6–6.

 Georgia Tech

 This series began in 1922.
 The Yellow Jackets were a longtime rival of the Fighting Irish and the two teams met periodically on an annual basis over the years, particularly from 1963 to 1981 when both schools were independents following Tech's departure from the Southeastern Conference.
+Both universities are known for their high academic standards, which helped contribute to the development of this rivalry.

 The 1975 Georgia Tech-Notre Dame game marked the sole appearance in an Irish uniform of Rudy Ruettiger, the subject of the film Rudy.
-When Georgia Tech joined the Atlantic Coast Conference beginning in 1982, they were forced to end the series after 1981 because of scheduling difficulties.
+When Georgia Tech joined the Atlantic Coast Conference beginning in 1982, they were forced to end the series after 1981 because of scheduling difficulties and their desire to maintain their rivalries against former Southeastern Conference (SEC) foes Georgia and Auburn.

 Consequently, the two teams have met very infrequently since then.
 Georgia Tech was the opponent in the inaugural game in the newly expanded Notre Dame Stadium in 1997, then a year later they met again in the Gator Bowl.
 The Fighting Irish and Yellow Jackets met in the 2006 and 2007 season openers and split both games.
-Notre Dame leads the series 29–6–1.
-The rivalry resumed in 2015 with a 30–22 Irish win in South Bend, and will continue on a semi-regular basis thereafter, due to Notre Dame's current commitment to scheduling several ACC opponents each season.
+Notre Dame leads the series 31–6–1.

+The rivalry resumed in 2015 with a 30–22 Irish win in Indiana and will continue on a semi-regular basis thereafter due to Notre Dame's current commitment to scheduling several ACC opponents each season.